Pregnancy and low back pain: Fibroid may be the cause

 Most of the time women do not know that they have fibroids in their womb unless scanning is carried out.
 By this time they must have started experiencing some symptom of fibroid which would take them to their health professional who recommended the scanning.
-Some fibroids do not show any symptoms at all and can only be discovered with a vaginal examination.
+Some fibroids do not show any symptoms at all and can only be discovered through a vaginal examination.

 Truth About Fibroid and low back pain in pregnancy